rvsrnvsn/ICML2019/README.md

   - Use support vector regression to obtain estimate for $f(x)$
 + This works if object is not executing more complex dynamics, like spinning in the air
   - But can still adapt on-line to object dynamics by learning physics of object from demonstrations, then estimating most likely region to catch object
-  - Showed video demonstrating approach by robart arm catching rotating tennis racquet thrown at it, and bottles half-filled with water
+  - Showed video demonstrating approach by robot arm catching rotating tennis racquet thrown at it, and bottles half-filled with water
     * Traditional control theory approach would not be able to handle the half-filled bottle scenario, showing the power of machine learning approach
 + Bimanual problem
   - Learn bimanual workspace offline (using simulation environment for robot arms) in order to avoid collisions of arms at runtime